How to Contact Your Representative About LGBTQ+ Federal Protections

 Does calling about LGBTQ+ rights make a difference?

 Yes.
 LGBTQ+ issues generate some of the highest constituent call volumes in congressional offices, and sustained pressure has historically influenced which members support or oppose related legislation.
-Members in competitive districts are especially attentive.

 What if I'm not LGBTQ+?